kolmisi/KRAS_DNA_model/README.md

 #########

-The files \\
+The files
 "kras_model_conceptual.cfg"
 "kras_model_conceptual.bnd"
-are model files of a protein interaction network for the stochastic Boolean simulator platform MaBoSS (http://maboss.curie.fr).
+are model files of a protein interaction network for the stochastic Boolean simulator platform MaBoSS (download from http://maboss.curie.fr).

 The R script
 "maboss_wrapper_plotting.R"
 is a pipeline of functions to introduce mutations and inhibitions in this model (or any other in the MaBoSS format), perform simulations and subsequently to load and visualize the simulation results.
 The functions themselves are contained in "maboss_wrapper_plotting_functions.R".